mike1393/image-classifier-tf2-google-cloud/trainer/README.md

 # Trainer
 ## Building ML Model
 The deep learning framework I used for this project is TensorFlow.
-If you are interested in how to use TensorFlow, feel free to check out my other [repo](https://github.com/mike1393/intro-to-tensorflow2.0-python).
+(If you are interested in how to use TensorFlow, feel free to check out my other [repo](https://github.com/mike1393/intro-to-tensorflow2.0-python)).

 Since training a model requires massive data, I used transfer learning.
 The base model I used is InceptionV3 and was set to train on the Imagenet dataset.